 Picking a plan

 development plan is free and intended to provide you with some basic, but extremely useful information about your application running on Heroku.
-It includes all the native router/postgres metrics and presents them to you in a single dashboard that displays the last hour of data.
+It includes all the native router/postgres metrics and presents them to you in a single Space that displays the last hour of data.
 To access native runtime metrics, record custom metrics, configure alerting, access more than the last hour’s worth of data, etc you’ll need to upgrade to a paid plan.

 Depending on your intended usage level there are several plans to choose from.
 Each plan includes the native router and postgres metrics and offers an increasingly larger capacity for other metrics.
 This capacity is consumed by both native runtime metrics (which scale with the number of dynos) and custom metrics.
 So when choosing a plan you need to account for the number of custom metrics you intend to track and (if you’ve enabled runtime metrics) the number of dynos.